 Finally, I only made one simple change to this vignette in my dining room.
 I just plopped in this darling little faux Lilies of the Valley plant to give it a touch of spring.
 The antique green bottles were already there and they tied in perfectly with the green tones on the table.
 Sometimes, just a tiny change can easily update an area for the season at hand.

-Thank you for stopping by today!
+Thank you for stopping by today to read about these simple spring home decor ideas!
 Spring is such a great time of the year to refresh certain areas of your home, both inside and out.
-I hope you will consider subscribing to my blog so that you can recieve instant updates of new posts via email.

 If you are still looking for Mother’s Day gift ideas, check out my Gift Guide of All Things PINK!